richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 ### Ingestion and Batch Optimization

 #### Bulk Load Tuning
-…improves the speed and efficiency of large data insert operations by minimizing overhead
+...improves the speed and efficiency of large data insert operations by minimizing overhead

 - **Minimal Logging**: enabled by using `TABLOCK` and bulk insert operations in `SIMPLE` or `BULK_LOGGED` recovery models to reduce transaction log usage
 - **Batching**: break large inserts into smaller chunks to avoid excessive memory usage and reduce locking